Tonga women's national under-17 football team

-The Tonga women's national under-17 football team is the second highest women's youth team of women's football in Tonga and is controlled by the Tonga Football Association.
+The Tonga women's national under-17 football team is the second highest youth team of women's football in Tonga and is controlled by the Tonga Football Association.

 History

-Tonga participated two times so far in the OFC U-17 Women's Championship.
+Tonga has participated two times so far in the OFC U-17 Women's Championship.
 The first time, in 2010, they suffered three heavy defeats.
-Six years later there was more to be happy about, cause they won by four goals to one against Samoa.
-The goal were scored by Alexandra Fifita, Seini Lutu, Mele Kafa and Ana Polovili.
-This was the first and so far the only game that Tonga scored as well as to win.
-For Samoa, this was also a historical moment because they also scored their first goal ever.
+Six years later there was more to be happy about, as they won 4–1 against Samoa.
+The goals were scored by Alexandra Fifita, Seini Lutu, Mele Kafa and Ana Polovili.
+This was the first and so far the only game that Tonga scored in as well as won.
+For Samoa, this was also a historical moment, because they also scored their first goal ever.

 Tonga's greatest football triumph to date was their triumph in the first ever Polynesian Cup held in 1993 over Samoa and the Cook Islands.
 Although local players have not yet made their mark on big leagues abroad, the Chief Executive of the Tonga Football Association, Joe Topou, was appointed to the FIFA Executive Committee in 2002.
 The Tonga association is the only sports organization on the island that employs full-time administrative staff.

 Tonga's second Goal project will develop and improve the national football academy and the association's headquarters in Atele, Tongatapu, which was built in the country's first Goal project.
 This development work will ensure that all of the Tonga Football Associations needs are fully satisfied.
 Local matches will be held at the football academy, while the administration's requirements, including the needs of players, officials and spectators, will also be covered.
 The football school will be transformed into a House of Football.